 - Go to Help > About Google Chrome.
 It will automatically search for the available update.
 If available, it will automatically download and install the latest update.

-- Once updated, you will need to quit the browser and re-launch it to change the effects.
+- Once updated, you will need to quit the browser and re-launch it to make the change go to effects.

 If you use other browsers, the browser update process is almost the same to the Google Chrome update process.